Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 In this blog, we present a comprehensive guide to the tips & tricks needed to reliably time operations in PyTorch, whilst avoiding common pitfalls.
 Getting this right and extracting the best possible performance is critical to Speechmatics' ability to offer game changing ASR accuracy in a real-time setting.

-## Timing on CPU

-### Host-Device Synchronization
+## Host-Device Synchronization

-As is well known, PyTorch executes GPU based kernels asynchronously.
+PyTorch executes GPU based kernels asynchronously.
 Whilst a CUDA kernel runs on GPU, the CPU continues to queue up further kernels behind it.
 This prevents being bottlenecked by general overhead costs such as launching kernels and those associated with the Python interpreter.

 This has implications for timing GPU operations.
-If we take a naïve approach we end up simply timing the kernel launch, and not the time taken for a kernel to execute.
-The common solution is to call `torch.cuda.synchronize()` before taking a timing measurement.
+If we take a naïve approach we end up simply timing the kernel launch, and not the time it takes for a kernel to execute.
+The common solution is to call torch.cuda.synchronize() before taking a timing measurement.
 This waits for all kernels in all CUDA streams to complete.
 In other words, it stalls the host thread until the GPU finishes all assigned tasks.
 Here's an example:

 ```python
 import torch